Redis is up-front with the state of its security. The following important excerpt can be found within the Redis security page:

 ssh-keygen -t rsa -C "firstname.lastname@example.org"

 Remember to substitute in a real email address.
-This will begin the key generation process.
-You'll be asked where to save the key, just press enter for the default.
+This starts the key generation process.
+You'll be asked where to save the key; press return to accept the default.
 You'll then be asked for a passphrase.
 Choose a strong phrase – ideally a reasonably long one too.
-Once you've entered it, hit return and enter it again to verify that you actually entered what you think you entered.
-The key generator will then start up and will write out two files,
+Once you've entered it, press return and enter it again to verify the passphrase.
+The key generator starts and generates two files,

 id_rsa (the private part of your key that you hold on to) and